 The history of the Thumb’s Ora Labora Michigan colony in the 1860s generates intense interest.
 It was a grand experiment.
-Establish a religious community of like minded folks in the Michigan wilderness and create a viable town.
+Establish a religious community of like-minded folks in the Michigan wilderness and create a viable town.
 It was stuff that reality TV shows like Survivor started.
 The fact that the colony lasted as long as it did is amazing.

-Several years ago I established a new site, ora-labora.org, to house research and digital assets specific to religious colony.
-However maintaining two sites is a lot of overhead and I had invested a lot of improvements in Thumbwind.
+Several years ago I established a new site, ora-labora.org, to house research and digital assets specific to the religious colony.
+However, maintaining two sites is a lot of overhead and I had invested a lot of improvements in Thumbwind.
 So as a result over the next weeks, I’m moving all the “Ora” content to Thumbwind.com and placing it in its own dedicated area.

 The following is the first of five posts covering the initial formation of the colony starting in 1862.
 The research is from primary sources housed at the University of Michigan and translated from Old German.
 I have taken a bit of liberty with some historical fictionalization in order to weave a story from the bits and pieces of letters and meeting minutes.
-However the dates and and events all are from these primary sources.
-I hope you enjoy reading it has much as I have researching and authoring it.
+However, the dates and events all are from these primary sources.
+I hope you enjoy reading it has much as I have researched and authoring it.